jessyurko/instamuseum/README.md

 To demo online: http://instamuseum.herokuapp.com/ (Live version uses a sample list of relevant terms from a project in the workshop.)

-To host yourself
+To host yourself:

-	- obtain a client_id from http://instagram.com/developer/register/
+* obtain a client_id from http://instagram.com/developer/register/
-	- in config_template.js replace INSTAGRAM_CLIENT_ID_GOES_HERE with your client_id
+* in *config_template.js* replace INSTAGRAM_CLIENT_ID_GOES_HERE with your client_id
-	- replace the array of terms with your own
+* replace the array of terms with your own